SiimKinks/test/README.md

 * Cover code with tests

 ## Notes
-* Repositories signature cannot be changed
+* Repositories signature and internal package files cannot be changed
 * Imagine that dependencies are provided with dependency injection